 Work-study jobs are part-time jobs awarded to students while they are in school.
 These jobs allow students to work to earn some of the money they need for their education.
 Work-study jobs are available to both full-time and part-time students.

-Many states and colleges also use the FAFSA to determine your eligibility for state- and school-awarded aid, such as scholarships.
+Many states and colleges also use the FAFSA to determine your eligibility for state- and school-awarded aid.

-Once your finances are in order, you can enroll in the LVN program.
+Once your finances are in order, you can enroll in the VN program.
 You can choose between full-time and part-time enrollment.

 The full-time program offers classes during the day and can be completed in 12 months.
 The part-time program offers classes during evenings and weekends to accommodate students who work other jobs.
 Part-time students complete the program in 18 months.

 The LVN program consists of both theory and clinical components.
 The curriculum is comprised of 632 lecture hours and 751 clinical hours.
-During the program, LVN students will gain exposure to a wide array of subjects including:
+During the program, VN students will gain exposure to a wide array of subjects, including:

 • Anatomy and Physiology